Unfortunately, within two years of owning The Condo three of the seven low maintenance bushes that came new with The Condo were dead.

 There had to another legal and preferably natural way to deal with my grub problem.
 I dont want to keep adding chemical grub killers to the lawn and garden because I don’t want Blitzkrieg or the dogs next door to possibly ingest chemical pesticides.
 I forget to reapply chemicals after rainstorms.
 Fix it right the first time and ignore it is my gardening motto.
 I’m a lazy gardener, remember?

 1. It was too late in the summer to put down beneficial nematodes in the garden.
 Nematodes, spread through the garden soil.
 The good bug nematodes do battle and kill the bad bugs and grubs.
 Cool, huh?
+(Disclosure: I am including affiliate links to the products I used for your convenience.)

 2. I was too impatient to order and wait for Milky Spore to arrive.